AmineAfia/marrakech/packages/core/README.md

 # @marrakesh/core

-A structured, testable, and data-driven prompt engineering SDK for TypeScript/JavaScript applications.
+A structured, testable, and data-driven context engineering SDK for the TypeScript world.

 ## Features